compmetagen/micca/doc/source/phyloseq.rst

     :align: center
     :scale: 95%

-Now, we can rarefy in order to bring the samples to the same depth:
+Now, we can rarefy in order to bring the samples to the same depth (in this case is the 90% of the abundance of the sample with less reads):

 .. code-block:: R